Irvinestown – A Historic Hub on the Edge of Lower Lough Erne

 Getting Here

-• By Road – Irvinestown sits on the A32, ten miles north of Enniskillen and 17 miles southwest of Omagh.
-The village is a convenient stop for anyone touring the Fermanagh Lakelands or heading toward the Wild Atlantic Way via Donegal.
+Irvinestown sits directly on the A32, approximately ten miles north of Enniskillen and 17 miles southwest of Omagh.
+It works well as a stopover for routes crossing the Fermanagh Lakelands or heading toward Donegal.

 Parking & Accessibility